Brandhoej/SmallProjects/README.md

 Reads a file with soccet match information and creates a hashtable with each team and their stats.
 Collision are handled by chaining and the table strictly uses void pointers ro generalise.

 ## SudokuSolver (Javascript)
-Personal exploration of recursive sudoku solving using backtracking, bottom-up, top-down.
+Personal exploration of recursive sudoku solving using backtracking, bottom-up*, top-down*.

 ## Yatzy (C)
 A simple Yatzy game simulation where the amount of rolls can be altered by input and the amount of sides on a die can be altered.